National Popular Vote in Florida: Honoring the Will of the People

 A growing number of states are now passing local legislation to instruct their electors to vote for the person who wins the national popular vote.
-More than 60 percent (172) of the 270 electoral votes needed to activate the national popular vote have been secured.
+More than 60 percent (172) of the 270 electoral votes needed to activate the national popular vote has been secured.
 Connecticut enacted such legislation in 2018, and bills are being considered in at least 20 other states, accounting for more than the remaining 98 votes needed to activate the compact.

 National popular vote state laws provide the only system that:

 - Guarantees the candidate with the most popular votes nationwide wins the presidency

 - Works within the Constitutional framework established by the Founders.

 - Does NOT require an amendment to the U.S. Constitution

 Enacting the national popular vote in enough states to replace the ‘winner-take-all’ system would ensure that the voices of Floridians are just as important as the votes of every other American in all future Presidential elections.